pinojs/pino/docs/transports.md

 From Pino v7 and upwards transports can also operate inside a [Worker Thread][worker-thread] and can be used or configured via the options object passed to `pino` on initialization.
-In this case the transports would always operate asynchronously, and logs would be flushed as quickly as possible (there is nothing to do).
+In this case the transports would always operate asynchronously (unless `options.sync` is set to `true` in transport options), and logs would be flushed as quickly as possible (there is nothing to do).

 [worker-thread]: https://nodejs.org/dist/latest-v14.x/docs/api/worker_threads.html